impfen/vanellus-inoeg/README.md

 # Requirements

-To run this library in the browser you'll need the `buffer` package, which implement the `Buffer` object from Node.js.
+To run this library in the browser you'll need the `buffer` package, which implements the `Buffer` object from Node.js.

 # Building